 (The UNITED STATES, 1865-1900 – continued)

-A reform movement among farmers in the 1870s had greater success, winning farmers frustrated over railroad shipping rates and the interest they had to pay when borrowing money.
-This was the Grange movement, which was strong in Missouri and elsewhere in the Midwest, its membership in 1875 around 850,000.
-The railroads often controlled the grain elevators upon which farmers depended, and the railroads were charging farmers for storage.
-The Grange movement formed their own banking cooperatives, and they joined other farmers and merchants in demanding government regulation of shipping rates.
-In 1887 the Interstate Commerce Act was passed and signed into law, which intended to give farmers and other small business persons equality in rates with what had been the railroad's favored customers, and the law established an Interstate Commerce Commission, the first government regulatory commissions.
+A reform movement among farmers in the 1870s had greater success.
+The movement was joined by farmers frustrated with the power of the railroads.
+This was the Grange movement, which was strong in Missouri and elsewhere in the Midwest.
+Its membership in 1875 was around 850,000.
+The railroads often controlled the grain elevators upon which farmers depended.
+The railroads were charging farmers for storage, and the farmers were frustrated by railroad shipping rates.
+They were frustrated also by the interest they had to pay when borrowing money, and to counter this the Grange movement formed its own banking cooperatives.
+Against the railroads, the Grange movement joined other farmers and merchants in demanding government regulation of shipping rates.
+In 1887 this resulted in passage of the Interstate Commerce Act.
+This law intended to give farmers and other small business persons equality in rates with what had been the railroad's favored customers, and the law established an Interstate Commerce Commission, a regulatory commission.

-Copyright © 2003-2013 by Frank E. Smitha.
+Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.